RajeevanVJ96/SoloProject/README.md

 ### Solution

 My project was to create a website to allow a user to display their favourite pokemon in a team format.
 The application will allow users to add/remove their own pokemon to the team with various attributes.
 Each pokemon can also have its attributes edited.
-THe application will also allow users to have back up storage of pokemon that they can switch in and out at will, essentially emulating a trainer's interaction in the video games
+The application will also allow users to have a back up storage of pokemon that they can switch in and out at will, essentially emulating a trainer's interaction in the video games.

 <a name="architecture"></a>
 ## Architecture